Skip to main content

 Quick Start

-0. Activate Cloud Development services
+0. Activate Cloud Development Service

 If you already have a pay-as-you-go Cloud Development environment, you can skip this step.

-Before using Cloud Development services, you need to log in to the Tencent Cloud CloudBase console to ensure that the Cloud Development service is activated and an available environment has been created.
-If you are unfamiliar with creating an environment, refer to the CloudBase Quick Start - Activating an Environment document for guidance.
+Before using the Cloud Development service, you need to log in to the Tencent Cloud Cloud Development Console to ensure that the Cloud Development service has been activated and a usable environment has been created.
+If you are unfamiliar with environment creation, please follow the Cloud Development Quick Start - Activating Environment documentation.

 First, log in to your Tencent Cloud account.
-After obtaining your authorization, CloudBase CLI can access your resources.
-CloudBase CLI provides two methods to obtain authorization: Tencent Cloud - CloudBase Console Authorization and Tencent Cloud - Cloud API Key Authorization.
+After obtaining your authorization, CloudBase CLI can operate your resources.
+CloudBase CLI provides two methods to obtain authorization: Tencent Cloud - Cloud Development Console authorization and Tencent Cloud - Cloud API key authorization.

-Tencent Cloud - CloudBase Console Authorization
+Tencent Cloud - Cloud Development Console Authorization

-Enter the following command in your terminal
+Enter the following command in your terminal:

 tcb login